What people are searching for your brand online, you should always be ranking #1, right?

 You can also consider running ad campaigns and bid on competitor names so your ad will show up when people search for them.
 Not really a search strategy, but until folks know you they can’t search for you.

-And (this should come earlier) have a brand name that can actually be remembered.
+And (this should come earlier) find a brand name that can actually be remembered.
 Some cutesy names out there or acronyms are really hard to remember for folks.

 Q3 What if we are dealing with the opposite problem: What should big brands do to monitor their branded search?